hacksu/HTML-CSS/README.md

 - **Save frequently**: Always save your HTML file before refreshing the browser
 - **Use a good text editor**: VS Code, Sublime Text, or even Notepad++ work well
+- **Use Live Server extension**: If you're using VS Code, install the "Live Server" extension for automatic browser refresh when you save files
 - **Open Developer Tools**: Press F12 in most browsers to see errors and inspect your code
 - **Test in multiple browsers**: Different browsers may display things slightly differently